 The base color appears white, while brindle patches ranging from black to brown or red to fawn cover the dog’s entire body, mainly the back and parts of its face.
 The unique blend of colors created by the brindle pattern bears a close resemblance to tiger stripes.

-Against a white coat fills the tan patches that dilute to form a light brown shade.
-White and tan are recognized colors but not as popular as the white and black or white and brindle variants.
+These dogs have a white base coat with tan patches that dilute to form a light brown shade.
+White and tan is an AKC-registered coat color but not considered to be a standard for the breed.